Budapesti Honvéd SE (men's basketball)

-Budapesti Honvéd SE is a basketball club based in Budapest, Hungary.
+Budapesti Honvéd SE is a professional basketball club based in Budapest, Hungary.
 With 33 Hungarian Championships and 17 Hungarian Cups won from the 1950s to the 1990s, it is the most successful team in the Hungarian national basketball league.
 The club was relegated from the 1st division in 2001, but continued as an amateur club in the 3rd division.
-Between 2004 and 2022 they have played in the 2nd division.
+Between 2004 and 2022 they played in the 2nd division.

 History

 The team was founded in 1950.
 In their first season they finished 3rd (with equal points as the champions, MAFC, and the runner-up, Vasas).
 Over the following 18 seasons they won 17 championships (in 1956 they finished unbeaten as runner-up because of the Hungarian Revolution of 1956).